dev-manager-uk/ios-ffmpeg/README.md

 - Open DemoFFMEG.xcworkspace

-- Bottom side of xcode choose simulator and PLAY
+(NOT DemoFFMEG.xcodeproj)

+- Build and Run the app

 - In the center of app you can see PLAY button